BMI Calculator

 How is BMI calculated?

 BMI is weight divided by height squared.
-In US units the formula is 703 × weight(lb) ÷ height(in)².
-For example, 170 lb at 70 in is 703 × 170 ÷ 4900 ≈ 24.4.
+In US customary units the formula is 703 × weight(lb) ÷ height(in)².
+For example, a person weighing 170 lb at 70 inches tall has a BMI of 703 × 170 ÷ 4,900 ≈ 24.4, which falls in the normal range.

-What is a healthy BMI?
+What is a healthy BMI for adults?

-Standard categories are: under 18.5 underweight, 18.5–24.9 normal, 25–29.9 overweight, and 30+ obese.
-The calculator also shows the healthy weight range for your height.
+The CDC defines four standard categories for adults 20 and older: under 18.5 is underweight, 18.5–24.9 is normal weight, 25–29.9 is overweight, and 30 or above is obese.
+The calculator also shows the specific weight range that falls in the normal band for your height.

-What's a better measure of body fat?
+What is a better measure of body fat or health risk?

-Waist circumference, waist-to-height ratio, or a body fat estimate give more insight into health risk.
-Try our body fat calculator for a tape-based estimate.
+Waist circumference, waist-to-height ratio, or a body fat percentage estimate give more insight into where fat is stored and the associated health risks.
+Our body fat calculator uses the U.S. Navy tape method to estimate body fat from simple measurements.

 Related calculators